 What is the Best Ice Cream Maker?

 A high quality, high-performance ice cream maker is not as pricey as you might think.
 Without a doubt, my favorite ice cream maker is the smallest, cheapest and least complicated on the market.
-For less than what I spent on my coffee maker, the Cuisinart® Classic White Frozen Yogurt, Ice Cream and Sorbet Maker (which happens to currently be a #1 bestseller on Amazon.com with over 1,800 reviews!) is absolutely perfect for making homemade ice cream in quart-sized portions.
+For less than what I spent on my coffee maker, the Cuisinart® Classic White Frozen Yogurt, Ice Cream and Sorbet Maker is absolutely perfect for making homemade ice cream in quart-sized portions.

-Although you can order the ice cream maker from Amazon, you can also get it from Sur La Table, which is where I bought mine (Sur La Table offers free shipping for this item, by the way.)
-I also picked up the nifty quart-sized Tovolo Ice Cream Storage Containers (in the photo below) from Sur La Table for less than $10.
+I also picked up the nifty quart-sized Tovolo Ice Cream Storage Containers from Amazon.
 When I first bought the containers a few months back I didn’t really think they would be necessary and bought them more for fun, but unless you are going to eat the entire quart of ice cream in one day, you will definitely want to get a container to lock in freshness and prevent freezer burn.

 Ok, let’s make some ice cream!
 Clear out some freezer space and make room for the healthiest mint chocolate chip ice cream recipe around.